Fifteen15Studios/NumismatistHelper/README.md

 # CoinCollection

 This is a program that I designed to document my collection of Coins, Coin Sets, and Bank Notes (Dollar Bills.)
-It uses a MySQL database, and a Java/Kotlin program.
+It uses a self hosted MySQL database, and a Java/Kotlin program.

 Coins, bills, and coin sets can be added to the collection, and then the collection can be viewed in a table format (like Excel.) these tables can also be exported to an xls, xlsx, or csv file for later use.